Clyde Bruckman: Recycling gags

-Bruckman's wealth of silent-comedy experience earned him a steady position in Columbia Pictures' short-subject department (Bruckman was instrumental in Columbia's hiring his old boss Keaton in 1939).
-Bruckman continued to write new material for The Three Stooges and other comics, but as time went by, he resorted to borrowing gags from Lloyd's and Keaton's silent films.
+Clyde Bruckman's wealth of silent-comedy experience earned him a steady position in Columbia Pictures' short-subject department (Bruckman was instrumental in Columbia's hiring his old boss Keaton in 1939).
+Bruckman continued to write new material for The Three Stooges and other comics, but as time went by, Bruckman's work ethic became lazier and he resorted to borrowing gags from Lloyd's and Keaton's silent films.
 After Bruckman lifted the magician's-coat sequence from Lloyd's Movie Crazy for The Three Stooges' Loco Boy Makes Good, and the "loosely basted tuxedo" routine from Lloyd's The Freshman for the Stooges' Three Smart Saps, Lloyd sued Columbia and won.
 "Never mind that Bruckman had co-written and co-directed Movie Crazy, giving him a pretty strong claim to intellectual ownership of the routine, or that Bruckman and Lloyd may very well have borrowed their ideas from a vaudeville act in the first place", wrote Ethan Gates in The New Republic, reviewing Matthew Dessem's 2015 biography of Bruckman, The Gag Man.
+Incidentally, Bruckman was not involved with The Freshman in any capacity, and he had no major involvement with Movie Crazy beyond a director credit and a few scenes, as Lloyd had to step in to direct the film due to Bruckman's alcohol abuse.

-One example of Bruckman's constant recycling is a routine involving the comedian thinking he is boxed-in while trying to leave a parallel parking space.
-The routine was used at least four times by Bruckman: with Lloyd Hamilton in Too Many Highballs (1933); W. C. Fields in Man on the Flying Trapeze (1935); Buster Keaton in Nothing But Pleasure (1940); and an episode of The Abbott and Costello Show called Car Trouble (1954).
+One example of Bruckman's constant recycling is a routine involving the comedian thinking he is boxed in while trying to leave a parallel parking space.
+The routine was used at least four times by Bruckman: with Lloyd Hamilton in Too Many Highballs (1933); W. C. Fields in Man on the Flying Trapeze (1935); Buster Keaton in Nothing But Pleasure (1940); and Abbott and Costello in a TV episode called Car Trouble (1954).

 Bruckman was hired by Universal Pictures to write comedy scenes for the studio's "B" musical features.
 This was a lucrative assignment that paid better than short subjects.
 He continued recycling gags but on a larger scale, now lifting entire sequences from older films.
 He inserted the tuxedo routine into Universal's "B" musical-comedy feature Her Lucky Night.
 Bruckman adapted material from Lloyd's Welcome Danger into Universal's Joan Davis–Leon Errol comedy She Gets Her Man, and again consulted Movie Crazy for Universal's "B" comedy So's Your Uncle.
-Lloyd, outraged by three "wholesale infringements" within months, filed suit for US$1,700,000; the court ruled for Lloyd but granted damages of $40,000.
-Bruckman was fired, and never worked on a feature film again.
-Demoralized, he returned to Columbia, where his work was now so slipshod that he would simply hand in an old script, without any attempt at updating or revising it.
+Lloyd, outraged by three "wholesale infringements" within months, filed suit for US$1,700,000; the court ruled in Lloyd's favor but reduced the damages to $40,000.
+Universal fired Bruckman, and he never worked on a feature film again.
+Demoralized, he returned to the Columbia short-subject department.
+His work was now so slipshod that, according to writer-director Edward Bernds, Bruckman would simply hand in an old feature-film script without any attempt to update or revise it.
+"Bruckman's scripts were very sloppy.
+I would frequently have to revise his work, as there were so many unconnected pieces.
+Some of his scripts were totally incomprehensible."